 with a smiling face and contagious laugh;

-a killer of dreams, destroyer of purpose;
+a killer of dreams, destroyer of purpose,

-holding no respect of persons;
+holding no respect of persons.

 It offers no Good Friday reprieve;

-Observes no blood on the doorpost, Passover.
+observes no blood on the doorpost, Passover.

-No respect for the aged, the innocent, the believer;
+No respect for the aged, the innocent, the believer.

-No regard for the rich, the famous, the politician;
+No regard for the rich, the famous, the politician.

-It steals with impunity and breaks the scales of justice;
+It steals with impunity and breaks the scales of justice.

-It embraces carelessness, hubris, and the opportunist;
+It embraces carelessness, hubris, and the opportunist,

-But carries with it a reckoning, a promise, a forever change,
+but carries with it a reckoning, a promise, a forever change.

-Empowered by anguish, terror, indifference, and uncertainty,
+Empowered by anguish, indifference, and uncertainty,

-It demands audience with all of humanity.
+it demands audience with all of humanity.

 Will our bodies betray or protect us when it arrives?

-Nineteen; a number not of death
+Nineteen, a number not of death,

-But of growth and spiritual awakening.
+but of growth and spiritual awakening.

-Knowing tomorrows were never promised.
+Knowing tomorrows were never promised,

-We claim the day, living it as it is to be lived,
+we seize the day, living it as it is to be lived,

-Praying without ceasing, hoping without despair, loving without fear;
+praying without ceasing, hoping without despair, loving without fear;